L-Nux/masterThesis_privacyLeakage/README.md

 # Identifying Senstive Information Leakage from Neural Taggers

 ## General
-This repository collects code and data for the Master's with the tirle "Identifying Senstive Information Leakage from Neural Taggers".
+This repository collects code and data for the Master's with the title "Identifying Senstive Information Leakage from Neural Taggers".

 ## Data Description
 The data used for the experiment was obtained from two different sources: